 Promacta for MDS (not an approved use)

 Promacta isn’t approved for the treatment of myelodysplastic syndrome (MDS), which includes certain cancers of the blood and bone marrow.
-Taking Promacta for MDS may increase the risk of MDS becoming acute myelogenous leukemia (AML).
+Taking Promacta for MDS may increase the risk of MDS becoming acute myeloid leukemia (AML).

 Promacta and children

-Promacta is FDA-approved to treat:
+Promacta is FDA approved to treat:

 The drug has been shown to be safe and effective in these children.
+For details of clinical trials of Promacta in children, see the drug’s prescribing information.

 Sometimes Promacta is used as an add-on medication to manage thrombocytopenia in people with severe aplastic anemia (SAA).
 The drug is used with immunosuppressive therapy, which is a kind of treatment that decreases the activity of your immune system.